Rotorua World War II veterans, aged 98 and 103, meet 75 years after fighting together

 When our interview is finished, Smith refuses help to get out of his chair and into his walker.

-I drop my notepad on the table and discretely raise my hands towards Smith in case he falters.
+I drop my notepad on the table and discreetly raise my hands towards Smith in case he falters.

 He takes two steady steps, and places his left hand on Woods' thin right shoulder, padded by a navy blazer Hazel dressed him up in for the paper.